MystDexter/countries-app/README.md

 # Countries App

-A web app that lists countries in the world, fetched from https://restcountries.com/.
+A web app that lists countries in the world, with detailed info on each country, fetched from https://restcountries.com/.

 ## [Demo link](https://countries-app-taupe.vercel.app/)